Theodlz/data_analysis_S7/README.md

 #### In the preprocessing, we cleaned the dataset, reformated certain variables and replaced missing values.
 We also added daily temperature data using web scrapping, and then saved the new datasets in a csv format, easily readable in the rest of our notebooks.

-#### /!\ You have to follow the instructions in the README as the dataset created in this notebook requires you to download files with a given link, and also creates the .csv file necessary to run all other notebooks.
+#### /!\ You have to follow the instructions in the README as the dataset created in this notebook requires you to download files with a given link and is necessary to run all other notebooks.

 #### *More details in the README:* [Pre-processing README](https://github.com/Theodlz/data_analysis_S7/tree/main/pre_processing#readme)